Timothy A. McDonnell: Early life and education

 Timothy McDonnell was born on December 23, 1937, in New York City to John J. and Margaret (née Looney) McDonnell, both from County Cork, Ireland.
-The eldest of two children, he has a younger brother, John McDonnell, who is a member of the Marist Brothers and currently serves as vice-provincial of his order's United States Province.
-Their father was a dockworker for Standard Oil in Brooklyn and later owned a gas station in the Bronx.
+The eldest of two children, he has a younger brother, John McDonnell, who was a member of the Marist Brothers and served as vice-provincial of the United States Province.
+Their father was a dockworker for Standard Oil Corporation in Brooklyn and later owned a gas station in the Bronx.

-Timothy McDonnell attended parochial schools in the Bronx, and was inspired by his great-uncle to pursue a vocation to the priesthood.
+Timothy McDonnell attended parochial schools in the Bronx and was inspired by his great-uncle to pursue a vocation to the priesthood.
 He then studied at Cathedral College in Queens, New York, and St. Joseph's Seminary in Yonkers, New York, where he obtained a Bachelor of Philosophy degree in 1959.

 Ordination and ministry

 On June 1, 1963, McDonnell was ordained a priest for the Archdiocese of New York by Cardinal Francis Spellman at St. Patrick's Cathedral in Manhattan.

 After his ordination, McDonnell served as an associate pastor at Our Lady of Perpetual Help Parish in Ardsley, New York, and as a teacher at Maria Regina High School in Hartsdale, New York until 1969.
 McDonnell earned a Master of Education in pastoral counseling degree from Iona College in New Rochelle, New York, in 1970.

 From 1970 to 1977, McDonnell was assistant director of the archdiocesan Office for Christian and Family Development, while also serving as a chaplain at Cardinal McCloskey School and Home for Children in White Plains, New York.
 He was then named director of the Society for the Propagation of the Faith in 1977, vice-chancellor for the archdiocese in 1980, and monsignor by the Vatican in 1983.

 From 1984 to 1990, McDonnell served as pastor of Holy Trinity Parish in Manhattan.
-He briefly served as episcopal vicar of West Manhattan (1989–1990).
-In 1990, he became chief operating officer of the archdiocesan Catholic Charities and was also assigned to help run Covenant House in Manhattan following the resignation of its president, Reverend Bruce Ritter.
+He briefly served as episcopal vicar of the West Manhattan area (1989–1990).
+In 1990, he became chief operating officer of the archdiocesan chapter of Catholic Charities.
+He was also assigned to help run Covenant House in Manhattan following the resignation of its president, Reverend Bruce Ritter.

 In 1993, McDonnell became pastor of St. John and St. Mary Parish in Chappaqua, New York, serving there until 2002.
 While in Chappaqua, he oversaw a major renovation construction project at the church.

 Auxiliary Bishop of New York

-On October 30, 2001, Pope John Paul II appointed McDonnell as auxiliary bishop of the Archdiocese of New York and titular bishop of Semina.
+On October 30, 2001, Pope John Paul II appointed McDonnell as auxiliary bishop of New York and titular bishop of Semina.
 He was consecrated on December 12, 2001, by Cardinal Edward Egan, with Bishops Henry J. Mansell and Robert Brucato serving as co-consecrators, at St. Patrick's Cathedral in Manhattan.
 McDonnell selected as his episcopal motto: "Love God and Love Neighbor."

 In addition to his duties as an auxiliary bishop, McDonnell served as vicar general of the archdiocese from 2002 to 2004.
 In May 2003, McDonnell reported to the archdiocesan priests council on the reorganization and possible consolidation of parishes within the archdiocese.